kckuru/Trout-Bog-HistoricalBOMO/README.md

-# Trout-Bog-EET
+# Trout-Bog-BOMO
-This is a repo for Trout Bog EET work.
+This is a repo for Trout Bog BOMO work.